Lamar County Vehicle Impound Guide

 Your Vehicle After a DUI Arrest

-- Public Safety: Removing the vehicle from the road prevents potential further incidents while you are detained.
+- Public Safety: Removing the vehicle from the road prevents it from being operated by an intoxicated driver or potentially causing an accident.

-- Evidence: The vehicle might be held as evidence in your DUI case, although this is less common.
+- Evidence Preservation: The vehicle itself may be considered evidence in your DUI case.

-- Standard Procedure: Impounding is a standard procedure following a DUI arrest in Texas.
+- Standard Procedure: Impounding is often standard procedure following a DUI arrest, as dictated by Lamar County Sheriff's Office policies.

 Where Is Your Car?